 All cases must be filed before a certain deadline called the statute of limitations.
-This is a legal term which simply means the deadline for which you must file your claim.
+Statute of limitations is a legal term for the deadline to file a case.
 The statute of limitations is different depending on the type of case.
 If you were hurt, you have two years from the date of the injury or the date the injury is discovered to file your claim.
-(A minor has two years from his or her eighteenth birthday).
-If the case involves an oral contract which was broken or breached, you have two years from the date of the breach to file your action.
-If a written contract was broken, you have three years from when the agreement was broken.
-If the defendant committed fraud, the plaintiff has three years from when the plaintiff first learned of the fraud.
-It can be very difficult to determine when the statute of limitations begins to run (even for veteran attorneys).
+(A child has two years from the date of his or her eighteenth birthday to file a case).
+If an oral contract (or oral agreement) was broken, you have two years after the agreement was broken to file your case.
+If the contract was written, you have three years from the date the contract was breached or broken to file the case.
+If you were the victim of fraud, you have three years from when you first learn of the fraud to file your case.
+It can be very difficult to find out when the statute of limitations begins to run.
 It is far better to file the case and let the judge decide, rather than filing too late and having it dismissed.

 In Tuolumne County, small claims court cases are heard in 1 courthouse across the County.
 The website address for Tuolumne County Superior Court is: www.tuolumne.courts.ca.gov.
-Here are the following locations where Small Claims Court cases are heard in Tuolumne County:
+Here are the locations:

 The Historic Courthouse is located at:41 West Yaney Avenue Sonora, CA 95370-4611